MicrosoftDocs/dynamics365smb-docs/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 * Dynamics 365 Business Central Product Availability User

 > [!NOTE]
-> To use the "Open in Business Central" deep linking action in Dynamics 365 Sales UI, users must have the appropriate privileges for two entities: `nav_connection` and `nav_defaultconnection`.
-Specifically, users must have read privileges for the `nav_connection` entity.
-For the `nav_defaultconnection` entity, users must have read, write, and delete privileges.
-By ensuring that users have these privileges, they will be able to use the "Open in Business Central" deep linking action in Dynamics 365 Sales UI.
+> To use the **Open in Business Central** action in Dynamics 365 Sales, you must have the appropriate privileges for the following tables:

+* You must have Read permissions for the Dynamics 365 Business Central Connection (nav_connection) table.
+* You must have Read, Write, and Delete permissions for the Default Dynamics 365 Business Central Connection (nav_defaultconnection) table.

 ### Connection settings in the setup guide